 This is essential, especially if you’re a first-time traveler to Japan.
 Apart from your hotel, you’ll find few free wifi zones in Japan, so this device will come in very handy when checking train routes and doing emergency online research.

 You can preorder the device before your trip and have it sent to your hotel, or you can pick it up at their airport counter upon arrival.
 I chose the former and my device was conveniently sent to my hotel a day before we arrived.
 Inside the package was a self-addressed stamped envelope so you can easily mail back the device before leaving Japan.
 You can drop it in any red postal office box or leave it at the front desk of your hotel.
 In my case, I dropped it in the postal office box at the airport, just before going through the departure gates.
 Cool huh?

-There are several rental companies to choose from – Global Advanced Communications, Japan Wireless, and PuPuRu.
+There are a couple of rental companies to choose from – Global Advanced Communications and Japan Wireless.
 I chose Global Advanced based on online reviews.
 Be sure to reserve your device at least a couple of weeks prior to your trip because they do run out.

 4. Bookmark Hyperdia or Get the App on your Mobile Device

 This website will be your new best friend while in Japan.
 You’ll be riding the subway a lot, frequently changing lines and services, and this website will tell you exactly how to get from one station to another.
 It’s very detailed, providing several route options with fare prices and travel times.
 They don’t operate on “Philippine time” in Japan so train arrival and departure information is very accurate.
 I can’t stress enough how handy this website is.
 It’s a lifesaver.